gayathrimaganti/maganti_gayathridevi_spring2017/final/readme.md

 Data Analysis using Python: Final Project Spring 2017

 Selected Pattern:

-Pattern 1(100 Points)
+Pattern 1(100 Points):

 Using a readily downloadable dataset, perform 5 analysis on the dataset and create a Readme.md file explaining your analysis.